freya022/BotCommands-Website/docs/using-botcommands/dependency-injection/retrieving-services.md

     which are usable.

 ### Lazy services
-Lazy service retrieval enables you to get lazily-created service, delaying the initialization, or to get services that are not yet available, such as manually injected services (like `JDA`).
+Lazy service retrieval enables you to get lazily created service, delaying the initialization, or to get services that are not yet available, such as manually injected services (like `JDA`).

 !!! example "Retrieving a lazy service"